samuelkhong/Gitlet/proj2/gitlet-design.md

 ./gitlet directory to store or retrieve files.

 #### Instance Variables
 1. FILE CWD - File pathway to the current working directory
 2. FILE GITLET_DIR - File pathway to the gitlet folder

-#### Functions
-1. saveCommit() will save the current commit onto disk.
-Commit object is serialiazable and will be converted to a stream of bits under the name of the Hash of the commit.

-## Algorithms
+### Algorithms

-#### Repository Class
+###  init():
-1. init():  Checks if the current working directory has a /.gitlet directory.
+Checks if the current working directory has a /.gitlet directory.
 Creates the necessary folders and files for git to operate.
 If current folder is not intialized, creates a new .gitlet directory and 2 subdirectories "Objects", "Dirs".
 Objects stores all files including blobs, and commits in respective subdirectories, Dirs stores the name of all branches.
 Creates the intial commit file and stores it into objects after hashing them.
 Creates a subdirectory in Dir for master branch that points to the first commit.
 Creates a file  "HEAD" in ./git Writes the string of the current path to current branch Creates an empty index file in /.gitlet
-2. commit(): Checks the index to see if all files in the working directory match the files added in the staging directory.
-Iterate through every hash in index to check /.git /object /objects / HASH exists.
+###  Commit(): Checks the index to see if all files in the working directory match the files added in
-If it does not, print
-error message " commit not posible xx.file... unmerged".
-If index matches with working directory, we will keep the loaded index file object saved to disk.
-We will then create a commit object that points to the obects found in the index.
-We will then update the current branch to have the SHA-1 of the latest commit.
-   1. Helper
-   2. After adding all blob files from the index, it will see if there are any unchanged blob files from previous commits and  add the hashes and paths to the current commitTree.
-It will compare previous commit's blobs and see if objects tracked at the current pathway are the same SHA hash.
-If it is, then it will add that hash to commitTree
-   3. updateCurrentBranch(): finds the current branch your head pointer is looking at and change the file found in the branch to be the current SHA-1 HASH of the latest commit.
+the staging directory.
+Creates a new commit object using commit constructor adds metadata and adds all files in index to blob before clearing index

+##### Instance Variables
+1. String Message - user inputed message about updated string
+2. String parent - String pointer to commit hash

+### add():
-3. Add: Adds file to index if a file is modified or previously unadded
+Adds specified file with String filename into the index if not previously modified or unadded
-   1. Takes input in main with Gitlet.add as arg[0] and filename as arg[1] and passes argument to repository.add()
-   2. load any current index using index.load()
-   3. Get the hash of the file
-   4. Compares sha-1 hash and sees if any files contain that sha-1 hash
-   5. if not, create blob.
-Add to index
+#### input variable
+* String filename
+##### Specs
+* takes filename and first check if the filename is found in CWD
+* Creates a hash of the current file.
+Compares it to list of blob hashes
+* if new hash not found, creates a blob and adds filename and hash to IndexMap

+### Rm():
+Removes the files with String filename from the CWD and from the index file
+#### input variable
+* String filename:

+#### specs
+* checks to see if filename is a file in the current working directory using Repository.inCWD()
+* deletes file with the same filename in CWD
+* loads current index in index object
+* Using getIndexMap() gets current index map and uses indexMap.remove("filename" to remove file from index
+* updates index by doing saveIndex()

+### Log():
+Prints out all past commits within the same branch.
+Displays the commit hash, Date and message
+#### specs
+* load the most recent commit using loadcommit() and getMostRecent()
+* recursively iterates to each parent until first commit.
+  * if merged, prints shortened for both parents
+* prints out commit from most recent to first

 ## Persistence

 #### Repository.add()
 1. Write blobs to disks.
 After a file is added to the staging area we will need will need to save the files to disk.
 We first will need to calculate the SHA-1 hash.
 We then create a blob